Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 4. Watch Your Couches, Tables, and Books

-Couch cushions, throw pillows, coffee tables and the books you keep on top of them are all tempting for your puppy.
-You can’t exactly remove these things from your home but you do want to teach your puppy that they aren’t for chewing.
+Couches, coffee tables, upholstered chairs, and stacked books and magazines are highly tempting for your puppy.
+Although you can’t remove most of these things from your home, you will want to teach your puppy that they aren’t for chewing.

 5. Temporarily Relocate Throw Pillows and Blankets